-Your home can be clogged with so much decor clutter that even when you find pieces you love in the store, they’ll never work with the current state of your home.
+Your home can be clogged with so much decor clutter that even when you find pieces you love in the store or online (if this part is still on your to-do list, click here to get Myntra deals), they’ll never work with the current state of your home.
 Before you EVER get serious about decorating your space, you’ve got to declutter.
-Decluttering is the first and often skipped step of the decorating process.
+Decluttering is the first and often skipped the step of the decorating process.

 Whenever I have my initial session with a new client, we always talk about what pieces she isn’t loving and isn’t using.
 We remove items from the equation, literally getting them out of the room’s orbit before we ever proceed to talk about what needs to be added.

-You could bring a Van Gogh into a cluttered home and hang on a crowded wall, and it’ll look like junk.
+You could bring a Van Gogh into a cluttered home and hang it on a crowded wall, and it’ll look like junk.
+You might cover your white gloss furniture with dozens of expensive antique decor pieces, but the aesthetics of your room would actually suffer.
 When you allow decor clutter to stick around, it destroys any chance of you creating a space you love.